Sproatt Alpine Multi-Use Trail (Lord of the Squirrels)

 WORCA’s trail crew and broke ground in 2014 beginning the construction of an alpine trail which will descend from near the summit of Sproatt Mountain to the Flank Trail.
-Trail work continued in 2015 and is due to be completed by the end of the summer 2016.
+Trail work continued in 2015 and was completed at the end of the summer 2016.
+The trail is open and ready to ride!
 View the trail map and details on Trail Forks.

 2014 Membership fees @ 15% = $4,700

 2014 RMOW Grant = $20,000